peveryq/gunmaker/SYSTEMS_ANALYSIS.md

 - `HUDInteractionPanel` pools `InteractionButtonView` instances; `InteractionHandler` pushes option sets each frame when gaze target changes.
 - `WeaponController` emits `AmmoChanged`, `ReloadStateChanged`, and `ReloadProgressChanged`; `InteractionHandler` relays these to the HUD for instant UI updates.

+### Appendix G – Shooting Target Setup
+- Add `ShootingTarget` to the root of a target prefab; assign base reward, normal/bullseye multipliers, one or more audio clips, and optional `Animator`.
+- Child colliders carry `ShootingTargetZone` (set zone enum) to differentiate normal vs bullseye hits; both can share the same root collider hierarchy.
+- When `enableFalling` is true, set animator trigger names plus `timeDown` for how long the target stays lowered; payouts pause while `IsDown` when suppression is enabled.
+- Assign per-zone particle prefabs to reuse pooled instances for hit feedback; defaults fall back to `BulletHoleManager` behaviour for non-target surfaces.

 ---

 ## Change Log (since initial analysis)